insideout-andrew/ada-compliant-forms/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## Development
-Run `http-server ./index.html` to view the test page
+Run `http-server ./` to view the test page

 Run `npm run dev` to watch for chanages while working

 Run `npm run prod` to minify for production

-Run `np` to publish to git and npm
+Run `np` to publish to npm

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)